MayaraGimenes/Parkinson_Disease_Prediction/README.md

 process on random forests.
 First we create the random forest and then we make the a prediction of the classifiers.
 The algorithm is shown below:

 Select N features from a total of Z features
 * Of all the selected N features it will calculate a node d using the best split point
 * Split nodes into more nodes using the best split point
 * Repeat the items above until the best number D of nodes has been reached
 * Build the forest repeating the steps for x number of times to create x number of trees

-There were some important parameter to check while implementing the algorithm.One of those is the number of trees we want to implement, so the average of predictions was measured multiple times guaranteeing that we would have the optimal number of trees.
+There were some important parameter to check while implementing the algorithm.
+One of those is the number of trees we want to implement, so the average of predictions was measured multiple times guaranteeing that we would have the optimal number of trees.